-Investigation diagnosis and treatment are all performed at the same visit, and you can expect to be in the outpatient department between one and two hours.
+On the day of your procedure, you will be welcomed by a member of our nursing staff who will introduce you to the unit and go through the admission and normal pre-procedure processes.
+You can expect to be in the outpatient department for up to three hours.
 Having everything done in one visit means you will have to spend more time here, but it reduces delays in treatment, and unnecessary revisits to the hospital.
 Some women may be required to return for medical treatment, further investigations, or surgery.
+On rare occasion, admission to the gynaecology ward for observation for few hours or over-night may be needed.